metadata toggle

 =

-___ mg Solacyl per litre drinking water/milk
+___ mg veterinary medicinal product per litre of drinking water/milk

-Mean daily water/milk consumption (l) per animal
+Average daily water/milk consumption (l/animal)

 The use of suitably calibrated weighing equipment for the administration of the calculated amount of sodium salicylate is recommended.